uschpc/multi_gpu_training/01_single_gpu/README.md

 Here we train a CNN on the MNIST dataset using a single GPU as an example.
 We profile the code and make performance improvements.

-This tutorial uses PyTorch but the steps are the similar for TensorFlow.
-See our [TensorFlow](https://researchcomputing.princeton.edu/support/knowledge-base/tensorflow#install) page and the [performance tuning guide](https://tigress-web.princeton.edu/~jdh4/TensorflowPerformanceOptimization_GTC2021.pdf).

 ## Step 1: Activate the Environment

 For simplicity we will use a pre-installed Conda environmnet.
 Run these commands to activate the environment: